-The Park District could not provide completed cardholder agreements for 18 of the 62 cardholders (29%) who had purchases during the months reviewed.
-Cardholder agreements document issued cards were properly authorized and are used to verify the cardholder signature.
-The cardholder agreement indicates the following: cardholder and their approving official acknowledges the use of the card is for official Riverside County business only, the disciplinary actions that result for unauthorized charges, safekeeping of the card at all times, and the county has the right to cancel at any time.
-Once the agreements are signed, the document should be submitted and retained by the division to document compliance with procurement card policies.
-Missing or unavailable cardholder agreements impair Park District's ability to monitor and enforce its policies.
+The Fire Department could not provide completed cardholder agreements for 9 of the 47 (19%) cardholders which had purchases during the months reviewed.
+Cardholder agreements document that issued cards were properly authorized and are used to verify cardholder signature.
+The cardholder agreement indicates the following: cardholder and their approving official acknowledges the use of the card is for official Riverside County business only, the disciplinary actions that result for unauthorized charges, which includes a deduction from their paycheck, safekeeping of the card at all times, and the county has the right to cancel at any time.
+Once the agreements are signed, the documents should be submitted and retained by the Division to document compliance with procurement card policies.
+Missing or unavailable cardholder agreements impair the Fire Department's ability to monitor and enforce its policies.

 We reviewed the cardholder agreements during our additional testing.
-We found six of the eighteen incomplete agreements previously identified had been signed by the cardholders.
-Additionally, only one of the twenty-six new cardholders for Parks has not completed the cardholder agreement.
+We found two of the nine incomplete agreements previously identified had been signed by the cardholders.
+Additionally, all new cardholders for the Fire Department have completed the cardholder agreements.